Sep 17, 2021

 Think about how the bulk of American filmmakers in the 90’s and early 2000’s obsessed over the Dutch angle to the point where the effect started to lose its power.
 What once invoked a feeling of tension and unease started to come across as more satirical and try-hard to viewers.

 Well, a similar thing has happened with transitions, and specifically with transition effects like fade in, fade out, cross dissolve, etc.

 There are times when creators in the past, and even now, have gotten so caught up in the thrill of pulling off an interesting transition style that they overdo it.
 (It’s as if a robotic impulse takes over that has more to do with habit than actual creative purpose.)

 Overusing or misusing transitions can make your YouTube videos seem amateurish or distracting to your viewers.
 So it makes sense that many creators are hesitant to use transitions in the first place.

-But here’s the thing: transitions are necessary.
-They’re the adhesive that connects two shots and, ultimately, the entire video.
+But here’s the thing: Whether you're starting a YouTube channel or trying to grow one, transitions are necessary.
+They're the adhesive that connects two shots and, ultimately, the entire video.